Most churches don’t fail because of some salacious scandal or dramatic clashing of personalities.

 2 Timothy 3:1-4 NIV

-A simple conviction we can all strive to restore or strengthen for ourselves is the belief that when our convictions are weak, sin is always the problem.
-Sin causes us to stop believing that the Bible is living and active (Hebrews 4:12), and makes us doubt God’s power or intent.
+A simple conviction we can all strive to restore or strengthen for ourselves is the belief that sin always weakens our conviction.
+Sin causes us to stop believing that the Bible is living and active (Hebrews 4:12) and makes us doubt God’s power or intent.

 Circumstances may cause us to wrestle with difficult emotions, but they aren’t what cause our convictions to erode.

-While we can likely relate to all the sins listed in this verse, it’s helpful to hone in on a few.
+While we can likely relate to all the sins in the verse above, it’s helpful to hone in on a few.

 And we are anxious that you keep right on loving others as long as life lasts, so that you will get your full reward.
 [12] Then, knowing what lies ahead for you, you won’t become bored with being a Christian nor become spiritually dull and indifferent, but you will be anxious to follow the example of those who receive all that God has promised them because of their strong faith and patience.